shader-slang/shader-slang.github.io/docs/compilation-api.md

 Precompiled Modules
 -------------------

 Modules are loaded into the session as described in [Load Modules](#load-modules).
 There is processing involved in that, as the raw source code needs to be compiled to the Slang internal representation, IR for short.
-Once loaded, that module does not need to be recompiled for the duration of the [Sessions](#about-sessions).
+Once loaded, that module does not need to be recompiled for the duration of the [Session](#about-sessions).

 Slang offers the capability to save modules to disk after this initial processing, allowing for faster initial module load times.